On the Gevrey regularity of the fifth-order Kadomtsev-Petviashvili-II equation: An improved approach: Introduction

-Boukarou et al. \cite{Boukarou2021,boukarou1} analyzed the Cauchy problem for the generalized Kadomtsev-Petviashvili I (gKP-I) and the classical Kadomtsev-Petviashvili I (KP-I) equations in analytic Bourgain spaces, which combine the time-frequency localization properties of Bourgain spaces with exponential analytic weights.
-This framework allows for the treatment of both temporal oscillations and analytic smoothing effects in the Fourier domain.
-The authors established local well-posedness for analytic initial data and proved that analyticity in both spatial and temporal variables is preserved as long as the solution exists.
+Boukarou et al. \cite{Boukarou2021, boukarou1, boukarou2} studied the Cauchy problem for the generalized Kadomtsev--Petviashvili I, the fifth-order Kadomtsev--Petviashvili I and Kadomtsev--Petviashvili II equations in analytic Bourgain spaces.
+They established local well-posedness for analytic initial data and proved that analyticity in both spatial and temporal variables is preserved as long as the solution exists.
 Furthermore, they obtained quantitative lower bounds on the radius of spatial analyticity, showing that it decays at most algebraically in time.
 They also studied the regularity with respect to $t, x$, and $y$, demonstrating that the solution is analytic in $x$ and $y$ and belongs to $G^{5 \sigma}$ in $t$.
-Their approach relies on delicate bilinear estimates adapted to analytic weights and a refinement of Fourier restriction norm method.

 However, an open question remains concerning the optimal regularity in time within the Gevrey class $G^z$ for any $1 \leq z<5 \sigma$.
-The objective of the present paper is to improve and extend the results obtained by Boukarou et al.~\cite{boukarou1} on the Gevrey regularity of solutions to a fifth-order KadomtsevPetviashvili (KP)-type equation by introducing a new analytical method.
+The objective of the present paper is to improve and extend the results obtained by Boukarou et al.~\cite{boukarou1} on the Gevrey regularity of solutions to a fifth-order Kadomtsev Petviashvili equation by introducing a new analytical method.
 We establish Gevrey regularity in the time variable for solutions in $2+1$ dimensions, providing a sharper result achieved through this refined approach.
 Assuming that the initial data are Gevrey regular of order $\sigma \geq 1$ in the spatial variables, we prove that the corresponding solution is Gevrey regular of order $5 \sigma$ in time.
 Moreover, we show that the function $u(x, y, t)$, viewed as a function of $t$, does not belong to $G^z$ for any $1 \leq z<5 \sigma$.

-The rest of the paper is organized as follows. \textbf{Section 2:} presents the functional setting and preliminary lemmas related to Gevrey spaces, as well as the statement of our main results. \textbf{Section 3:} is devoted to the main estimates and the proof of the persistence of Gevrey regularity.
-Finally, \textbf{Section 4:} provides the concluding remarks.
+The rest of the paper is organized as follows.
+Section 2: presents the functional setting and preliminary lemmas related to Gevrey spaces, as well as the statement of our main results.
+Section 3: is devoted to the main estimates and the proof of the persistence of Gevrey regularity.
+Finally, Section 4: provides the concluding remarks.